theel0ja/foss-android/README.md

 It's important to choose privacy respecting DNS resolver.

-Few ones I recommend can be found from [my wiki](https://wiki.lelux.fi/dns/resolvers).
+Few ones I recommend can be found from [my wiki](https://wiki.lelux.fi/dns/resolvers), or from [PrivacyTools.io](https://privacytools.io/providers/dns/).

 Use [DNS-over-TLS](https://wiki.lelux.fi/dns-over-tls/#android), DNS-over-HTTPS or DNSCrypt if possible to encrypt the connection.